RyanDontas/StockHelp/README.md

 Copy this into plain text file and save.

-Compile all files in Xcode and type when prompted.
+Compile all files and type when prompted.